bsanyi/paxos_kv/README.md

     PaxosKV.put(key, value, node: node)

 The options `pid:` and `node:` can be used together.
-The order of the options does not matter.
-In that case only one of them triggers, the key-value pair is gets removed.
+In case one of them triggers, the key-value pair is removed.
+The order of the options does not matter. `PaxosKV.node(key)` can be used to get the node set by `node: _` option.

 There's another strange way to erase keys from `PaxosKV`, and that is by using buckets.
 A bucket is just a supervisor with its child processes from the BEAMs